ryanseys/bomberman/README.md

 ## Testing & Test Framework

-You can see Testcases.md in the root folder of this project.

-To run tests, run Server.java.
-Then run TestMain.java.
-It will run all the tests and output the results to the console.
-It will also write a more detailed output to log files in the `/log` directory in the Client folder.
+To run the tests, we have a JUnit system in place to run the units tests.
+All JUnit tests are within the TestFramework folder, which can be run easily.

 Notes
 ===
 #####From the project description:
-- The sending of the periodic update must proceed concurrently with ongoing processing of player controls.
-The game state must be double-buffered.

 - The door is hidden by default until number of enemies is 0 or it is stepped on, in Milestone 1, since there are no enemies, the door is never hidden.
+By default, in Milestone 2 and for testing purposes, the door is also not hidden.